Table of Contents

 Peripheral vertigo is the more common of the two types of vertigo disease categories.
 The other, central vertigo, refers to episodes that spring from sources in the central nervous system.
 Peripheral vertigo is focused on the vestibular system including the inner ear and vestibular nerve that sends information between the ear and the brain regarding balance and spatial orientation.

 We’re going to take a look at five types of peripheral vertigo diseases.
 By comparing the symptoms that accompany vertigo, it makes it easier to determine the underlying cause of vertigo.
-Once that vertigo cause is identified, medical professionals are in a better position to provide relief.

 Let’s consider 5 peripheral vertigo causes as well as a natural way that many people are finding significant relief without having to resort to pills or invasive surgeries.

-This is the most common form of vertigo.
+This is the most common type of vertigo.
 It tends to be a catch-all when a physician doesn’t understand the underlying cause of vertigo.
 In fact, there are really only two things that qualify vertigo as a symptom of BPPV.
 They are:

 This is a comparatively rare vestibular condition that causes symptom flare-ups followed by long periods of being virtually symptom-free.
 There are four primary symptoms of Meniere’s disease.